On Weyl modules over affine Lie algebras in prime characteristic: Homomorphisms between Weyl modules

 For the special case $i=n$, Diagram \eqref{diag:C} is replaced by \eq \bD{ M(\ld_0)_\CC & \lTo^{f_{\epsilon_1}^{q_1}} & M(\ld_1)_\CC &\lTo^{f_{\epsilon_2}^{q_2}} &\cds&\lTo^{f_{\epsilon_{i-1}}^{q_{i-1}}} &M(\ld_{i-1})_\CC\\ \uTo_{S(\gamma,j)}&&\uTo&&&&\uTo^{f_{\epsilon_i}^j}\\ \ba{{r}M(\ld'_0)_\CC\\=M(\mu'_0)_\CC} & \lTo^{f_{\epsilon_1}^{q_1-jb_1}} & \ba{{r}M(\ld'_1)_\CC\\=M(\mu'_1)_\CC} &\lTo^{} &\cds&\lTo^{} &\ba{{r}M(\ld'_{i-1})_\CC\\=M(\mu'_{i-1})_\CC}\\ \uTo_{S(\gamma,D-j)(\mu'_0)}&&\uTo&&&&\uTo^{f_{\epsilon_i}^{Db_i-j}}\\ M(\mu_0)_\CC & \lTo^{f_{\epsilon_1}^{q_1-Db_1}} & M(\mu_1)_\CC &\lTo_{} &\cds&\lTo_{} &M(\mu_{i-1})_\CC }. \endeq Similarly we have $Z v^+_\ld \in M(s_{\beta_n}\cd\ld)_\CC = M(s_\gamma\cd\ld)_\CC$.

-Note that the $\beta_i$'s are distinct and none of it is a multiple of another, so the factors $h_{\beta_i} + \rho(h_{\beta_i}) - j$ are relatively prime.
+Note that the $\beta_i$'s are distinct and none of them are multiples of others, so the factors $h_{\beta_i} + \rho(h_{\beta_i}) - j$ are relatively prime.
 Using Proposition \ref{prop:contra}(e), one can show that those are all the factors, and hence each $C(u,Z)$ is a scalar multiple of the product of these factors.

 \endproof \cor If $\gamma$ is $\eta$-good then $Z_\eta \overline{v}^+_\ld \neq \overline{0}$ in $L(\ld)_\ZZ$. \endcor \proof Suppose that $Z_\eta \overline{v}^+_\ld = \overline{0}$ in $L(\ld)_\ZZ$, then $Z \overline{v}^+_\ld = \overline{0}$ in $L(\ld)_\ZZ$ as well.
 Therefore $C^\ld(u, Z(\ld)) = 0 \fa u \in U$ and hence $C^\ld(u, Z) = 0 \fa u \in U$.
 By Proposition \ref{prop:contra} we know that $C$ is non-degenerate on $U(\fb^-_\CC)$ and hence the fact $Z \neq 0$ implies $C(u,Z)\neq 0$ for some $u \in U$.